suragch/flutter_pocketbase_tutorial/README.md

 ## Updating the platform folders

-If the platform you are running on is not working, try deleting the platform folder and then running `flutter create.` again.
-However, after doing so, you'll need to make the following platform specific changes:
+If the platform you are running on is not working, try deleting the platform folder and then running `flutter create .` again.
+Also delete `pubspec.lock` and run `flutter pub get` again.

+Note that after deleting the platform folders, you'll need to make the following platform specific changes:

 ### macOS